Updated: March, 2023

-Also, a traditional macchiato has to be made with an espresso shot, while the Frappuccino isn’t always made with such.
+Also, a traditional macchiato has to be made with an espresso shot, while the Frappuccino isn’t always made with one.

 Here you can see a classic macchiato and a Frappuccino:

-There are many different types of Frappuccinos, some of which contain neither espresso nor coffee.
+There are many different types of Frappuccinos, some of which contain neither espresso nor any other type of coffee.

 Those are the ones from the Crème line.